LangStream/documentation/pipeline-agents/custom-agents/python-source.md

 |- (optional) secrets.yaml
 ```

-For more on developing custom agents with the Python source, see the [Agent Developer Guide.](../agent-developer-guide/)
+For more on developing custom Python source agents, see the [Agent Developer Guide.](../agent-developer-guide/)

 ### Example